ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/module_overview.md

 ## Abiotic Model

-The Abiotic Model provides the microclimate for the Virtual Rainforest.
+The Abiotic Model provides the microclimate for the Virtual Ecosystem.
 Using a small set of input variables from external sources such as reanalysis or regional climate models, the model calculates atmospheric and soil parameters that drive the dynamics of plants, animals, and microbes at different vertical levels: